GrayJack/coreutils/CONTRIBUTING.md

   - About the flags:
     - Every flag needs, `.long()` and `.short()` options
     - If the option is specified by the [POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html), use the short flag option specified.
-    - For long options and short options that are not specified by the [POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html), the flag should match other famous coreutils implementations names (if needed, use _clap_'s `.alias()` or `.aliases()` to fill this requirement) renaming long options can be discussed in the PR.
+    - For long options and short options that are not specified by the [POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html), the flag should match other famous coreutils implementations names (if needed, use _clap_'s `.visible_alias()` or `.visible_aliases()` to fill this requirement) renaming long options can be discussed in the PR.
 - Every help message should start with upper case letter and end with a dot.
 - Exit code is defined by the [POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html) (extra customization might be required for extensions).
 - We recommend that you create a Pull Request with check boxes (see an [example](https://github.com/GrayJack/coreutils/pull/121)).